We Buy Gold

 We offer our customers the opportunity to sell or pawn their valuable items, we inspect all items on site and give the customer the value of the item, all customers must come to our shop to get the appraisal.

-We are much more than a Pawn Shop, we are a music store, a jewelery store, a furniture store, a tool store, a game and movie store and more...
+We are much more than a Pawn Shop, we are a music store, a jewelery store, a tool store, a game and movie store...

 We buy and sell gold!!!